-Take each of these books about elections and voting a step further by turning them into interactive read alouds!
+Take each of these books a step further by turning them into interactive read alouds!
 This will allow students the opportunity to discuss the ideas in the story and build their vocabulary around the concept.

 For each interactive read aloud, I print the discussion questions on sticky notes and place them right in the book.
 That way, I don’t have to remember all the questions, since they are right there for me!

 Having the talking points and lesson plan all laid out for me makes it easy to just pick up the book and read!
 I also use written responses and activity sheets to extend the lesson and make sure that students really grasp the social studies concept that we are exploring.

 - V is for Voting by Kate Farrell